canjs/canjs/docs/can-guides/topics/logic.md

 In most cases, CanJS will automatically clean up event listeners, but there are a few situations where event listeners will need to be cleaned up manually.
 These are discussed in the following sections.

-### Clean up listeners set up in connected
+### Clean up listeners set up in the connected lifecycle hook

-Any listeners set up using [can-event-queue/map/map.listenTo] in the `connected` will be cleaned up automatically when the component is torn down:
+Any listeners set up using [can-event-queue/map/map.listenTo] in the [can-stache-element/lifecycle-hooks.connected connected lifecycle hook] will be cleaned up automatically when the component is torn down:

 ```js
 static props = {